ohigusu/MY-SQL-study/README.md

 ---

 ## 🔍 What I'm up to
-- 🌱 Currently studying advanced data science techniques.
+- 🌱 Currently studying advanced data science techniques such as Graphical model.
-- 📝 Writing papers and working on projects in data analysis and machine learning.
+- 🌱 Currently studying MY SQL, Algorithm, Diffrential Privacy.
-- 🤝 Looking to collaborate on open-source data science projects.
+- 📝 Working on projects in data analysis and machine learning.

 ## 📫 How to reach me
 - Email: [suyk52@gmail.com](mailto:suyk52@gmail.com)